 Led by the Centre for Global Development at the University of Leeds and the Centre for Applied Human Rights at the University of York, this network brings together an international team of scholars interested in various aspects of transformative justice after mass violence and the role of non-governmental actors.
-Over the past 20 years, there has been a remarkable proliferation of ‘transitional justice’ mechanisms (primarily, criminal tribunals and truth commissions) that have promised accountability for perpetrators and redress for victims.
+Over the past 20 years, there has been a remarkable proliferation of ‘transitional justice’ mechanisms (primarily criminal tribunals and truth commissions) that have promised accountability for perpetrators and redress for victims.
 Most of these have focused on the level of the state and on state-related institutions in countries of the Global South, often supported by intergovernmental organisations.
-Yet the performance and impact of such mechanisms has been at best ambiguous and at times disappointing.
-This suggests the need for a new research agenda, one that offers a concept of justice that is more ‘transformative’ than ‘transitional’, i.e. that seeks to change pre-conflict structures in ways that are more inclusive, less unequal and more fair.
+Yet the performance and impact of such mechanisms has been ambiguous at best and disappointing at times.
+This suggests the need for a new research agenda, one that offers a concept of justice that is more ‘transformative’ than ‘transitional’.
+Essentially, one that seeks to change pre-conflict structures in ways that are more inclusive, less unequal and more fair.

 The network proposes to focus attention on three areas:

 - First, transcend the current national/international focus to address the globalisation of responses to post-conflict transitions.